Whiplash (2014 film): Plot

-Jazz drummer Andrew Neiman attends the prestigious Shaffer Conservatory in New York City, hoping to leave a legacy like that of his idol Buddy Rich.
-Terrence Fletcher, the conductor of the most prestigious ensemble in Shaffer, overhears Andrew practicing and prompts him to play rudiments and a double-time swing beat.
-Unimpressed by Andrew's performance, Fletcher leaves.
-Fletcher later recruits Andrew to perform in his ensemble as a backup for core drummer Eric Tanner.

-Though Fletcher is encouraging at first, Andrew soon discovers that he is relentlessly strict and abuses his students both verbally and physically.
-When Andrew fails to keep tempo on Hank Levy's "Whiplash" during his first ensemble rehearsal, Fletcher throws a chair at him, repeatedly slaps his face, and berates him.
-Determined to impress Fletcher, Andrew excessively practices, often until his hands blister and bleed.
-In the meantime, he becomes romantically involved with a woman named Nicole.
+Andrew Neiman, a 19-year-old jazz drummer, attends the prestigious Shaffer Conservatory in New York City.
+Terence Fletcher, the conductor of Shaffer's most prestigious ensemble, overhears Andrew practicing and prompts him to play rudiments and a double-time swing beat.
+Apparently unimpressed, Fletcher leaves, but later recruits him to perform in his ensemble as a backup for the core drummer, Carl Tanner.
+On his first day in Fletcher's class, however, Andrew quickly discovers that Fletcher is relentlessly strict and abuses students verbally, physically, and psychologically.
+When Andrew apparently fails to keep tempo on Hank Levy's "Whiplash" during his first ensemble rehearsal, Fletcher throws a chair at him, repeatedly slaps his face, and berates him.
+Determined to impress Fletcher, Andrew excessively practices, often until his hands bleed.

 After their first set at a jazz competition, Andrew misplaces Tanner's sheet music.
-Tanner cannot play without the sheets, but Andrew claims he can.
-Fletcher allows Andrew to perform "Whiplash" from memory, resulting in Shaffer winning the competition.
-Fletcher promotes Andrew to core drummer, but later abruptly reassigns the position to Ryan Connolly, a drummer from a lower-level ensemble within Shaffer.

-Because of his single-mindedness toward music, Andrew clashes with his family and breaks up with Nicole to focus on his ambitions.
-One day, Fletcher begins rehearsal by announcing that Sean Casey, a former member of the Studio Band, has died in a car accident.
+Tanner cannot play without the sheets, so Fletcher allows Andrew to perform; Shaffer wins the competition.
+Fletcher promotes Andrew to core drummer, but abruptly reassigns the position to Ryan Connolly, a drummer from Andrew's previous ensemble within Shaffer.
+Andrew's single-mindedness toward music leads to him clashing with his family and breaking up with his girlfriend Nicole.
+One day, Fletcher begins rehearsal by announcing that Sean Casey, a former member of the Studio Band, has died in a car crash.
 He then pushes the three drummers to play at a faster tempo on "Caravan", keeping them for a grueling five-hour practice.
-Being the only one able to perform on-tempo, Andrew earns the core position back.
+Andrew earns the core position back after he is the only one able to perform on tempo.